Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/tutorials/web-script-tutorials.md

     4. Click **Create**.

-4. Re-register the web script with Alfresco Content Services.
+4. Re-register the web script with Content Services.

     1. In a web browser tab, enter the URL: `http://localhost:8080/alfresco/service/index`
     2. If prompted, log in with the user name `admin` and password `admin`.